florian-beetz/bachelor-thesis/thesis.md

 thread, so that the +GUI stays responsive to user input.

-This is done by creating proxy objects that run their operations on a separate thread, but wait until their execution has finished, while keeping the +GUI thread responsive (see [@fig:spin]).
+This is done by creating proxy objects that run their operations on a separate thread, but wait until their execution is finished, while keeping the +GUI thread responsive (see [@fig:spin]).

 ![Model of Spin [@Meier2007]](images/spin.svg){#fig:spin}